-OFFICE OF THE GOVERNOR — News Release — Governor Ige makes three appointments to the Board of EducationPosted on Apr 2, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige makes three appointments to the Board of EducationPosted on Apr 2, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has appointed former teacher and principal Catherine Payne and University of Hawai‘i administrator Dwight Takeno to the Board of Education.
 Current board member Margaret Cox will be reappointed.